minio/directpv-docs/content/installation/upgrade.md

    Change `direct.csi.min.io/access-tier: <your_access_tier_value>` to `directpv.min.io/access-tier: <your_access_tier_value>` in the respective storage class parameters section.

-4. Install the updated version of Direct-CSI
+4. Install the updated version of Direct-CSI.

    ```sh {.copy}
    kubectl directpv install
    ```

-5. Check that pods are running
+5. Check that the pods are running.

    ```sh {.copy}
    kubectl get pods -n direct-csi-min-io -w
    ```

-6. Verify you can reach DirectPV drives
+6. Verify you can reach the DirectPV drives.

    ```sh {.copy}
    kubectl directpv drives ls